-The RSPB has submitted written evidence to the public inquiry emphasising our objection to the proposal.
-We are objecting because the new section of motorway would cut through four of the Gwent Levels Sites of Special Scientific Interest (SSSIs), destroying and fragmenting habitats.
-It will destroy the area used by a pair of common crane which returned to breed on the Levels last year; the first in Wales for 400 years, and it will jeopardise the future of one of the UK’s rarest bees, the shrill carder bee.
+The RSPB submitted written evidence to the public inquiry objecting to the proposal on the basis that the new section of motorway would cut through four of the Gwent Levels Sites of Special Scientific Interest (SSSIs), destroying and fragmenting habitats.
+It would have destroyed the area used by a pair of common crane which has returned to breed on the Levels (the first in Wales for 400 years) and it would have jeopardised the future of one of the UK’s rarest bees, the shrill carder bee.

-The proposal runs contrary to the Welsh Government's specific legal duties relating to SSSIs and its duties to biodiversity under the Environment (Wales) Act 2016.
-It is also contrary to the requirements and the spirit of Wales’ world-leading Well-being of Future Generations Act, which calls for a new approach recognising the importance of the environment to Wales’ future well-being.
+The proposal ran contrary to the Welsh Government's specific legal duties relating to SSSIs and its duties to biodiversity under the Environment (Wales) Act 2016.
+It was also contrary to the requirements and the spirit of Wales’ world-leading Well-being of Future Generations Act, which calls for a new approach recognising the importance of the environment to Wales’ future well-being.

 The Public Inquiry ran from February 2017 to March 2018.
 In summary the Inspector concluded that whilst there was an unavoidable adverse impact on the Gwent Levels SSSIs this, weighed against the vital national infrastructure importance of the proposals, meant the wider benefit of the M4 Relief Road would not have a "disproportionate adverse impact".
 The Inspector therefore allowed the proposal.